trolund/mbse-drone-collaboration-simulation/README.md

 ## Config

-The config file **config.ini** contains all the global parameters. the file is group by sections '[section]'
+The main config file **config.ini** contains all the global parameters. the file is group by sections '[section]'

 * scale - the scale the simulation starts at.